LukasRennhofer/VantorEngine/Assets/Workflow/Todos/Main.md

 # Other
+- Vulkan Style User API (dont use full names or Namespaces, use handles for smart pointers (like VRDeviceHandle*))
 - Make Shaders work with includes, See Cell Engines Shaders (Custom Shader Parser) With own Single Header C utility
 - VSyncOn/Off fucntion for Context
 - VTransformComponent